JuliaLang/julia/doc/src/devdocs/locks.md

 No Julia code may be called while holding a lock above this point.

-The following is a level 6 lock, which can only recurse to acquire locks at lower levels:
+The following are a level 6 lock, which can only recurse to acquire locks at lower levels:

 >   * codegen
+>   * jl_modules_mutex

 The following is an almost root lock (level end-1), meaning only the root look may be held when trying to acquire it: